 Mostly I hang on for dear life, remove my toddler from the counter top/refrigerator/any other high dangerous place 200 times a day, attempt to break my diaper changing record (5 seconds, y’all!), and attend play dates which are actually for moms…we just don’t tell our husbands that.
 Sometimes I even have dinner on the table by the time the hubs gets home, but that’s only on the days when I wear my Superwoman cape.
 Anyway, that’s how I spend my days.
 Mostly (un)controlled chaos, and I love it so very much.

 At night, I design.
+I also run another business selling shirts for moms.
 I never ever sleep, because I was blessed with those nocturnal kids who are solar powered so they’re awake all day and all night.
 It’s great fun.
 I’m being serious, nobody catches any zzz’s at our house.
 You need a ride at 2 am?
 Call me.
 I’m up.
 At night I also email.
 I edit.
 I edit some more.
 I design some more.
 But let me tell you how this part of my life began.

 Both of my parents are artsy.
 Is that a genetic thing?
 We didn’t have abstract paintings in our living room and we didn’t visit museums, but they’re both just really talented and have an eye for good design.
 When I was 11, I got a scrapbooking kit for Christmas and I had every picture in my house scrapped in about three days.
 I cut up a lot of original photos with those crazy-edged scissors and I’m thinking about seeing a therapist about that.
 Anyway…I started telling people my dream job was to become a professional scrapbooker.
-They laughed, but now I’m like heyyyyyy, I basically made that dream come true, in a roundabout way.
+They laughed, but now I’m like heyyyyyy, I almost made that dream come true, in a roundabout, but more sophisticated, sort of way.

 If there’s one thing I’ve learned about design, it’s that there is always more to learn.
 Looking back at old designs for me is a lot like looking back at journals from the sixth grade.
 Thought process goes as follows: Wow, my problems/thoughts/grammatical knowledge were minimal and sort of embarrassing and I’ll never show anyone this as long as I live, but I’m glad I wrote it so I remember where I started.
 I think I’ll stash it under my bed and hope no one finds it until I die.
 Same with design.
-My old stuff is crap.
-I think my new stuff is alright.
-If everything goes as planned, my current stuff will someday look like crap to me, too.
+My old stuff is so-so.
+I think my new stuff is much better.
 It’s a progressive thing–gettin’ better all the time.